Dr. Lawrence Swan, MD | Family Medicine in Cleveland, TN | Healthline FindCare

 Overview

 Dr. Lawrence Swan, MD is a Family Medicine Specialist in Cleveland, TN.
-They specialize in Family Medicine, has 37 years of experience.
-They graduated from East Tennessee State University/James H Quillen College Of Medicine and is affiliated with CHI Memorial Hospital Chattanooga and Tennova Healthcare-cleveland.
+They specialize in Family Medicine, has 28 years of experience.
+They graduated from University Of North Carolina, Chapel Hill, School Of Medicine and is affiliated with CHI Memorial Hospital Chattanooga and Tennova Healthcare-cleveland.

 Dr. Swan works at